Monokate: Education

 Pavlenko studied at the Nizhyn School of Culture and Arts, graduating in 2009.
 She then went on to study folklore at the Kyiv National University of Culture and Arts, graduating in 2013.

 Career

 Pavlenko has directed multiple folk ensembles, including the veterans choir in Berezan, Kyiv Oblast.
 She is the lead singer of the band Go_A, and has written and published her own music under her pseudonym, Monokate.

 On August 24, 2023, Pavlenko, under the pseudonym Monokate, released "Vorozhyla", a soundtrack to the Ukrainian action drama film Dovbush, in which she also played the role of a Carpathian molfar.

+On November 24, 2025, Suspilne revealed the 15-act long list for Vidbir 2026, including Pavlenko, under the pseudonym Monokate.
+She competed with the song Tut (song) (stylized as "TYT"), where she ultimately placed 6th in the final.

 Go_A

 Pavlenko originally joined the electro-folk band Go_A as a backup singer in 2012, but she is now the lead singer.
 Their first single, "Koliada" (Коляда), came out in 2012, but the band didn't gain much recognition until 2015, when they released "Vesnyanka" (Веснянка), which was number one in the 10Dance chart of the Ukrainian Kiss FM radio station, and was elected 'discovery of the year' by the same radio station.
 Their debut album Idy Na Zvuk (Іди на звук) was released in 2016.